Identifying Cycle Tops & Bottoms

 Understanding Price Drawdowns

 Price drawdown measures how far an asset has fallen from its all-time high (ATH).
 A key indicator for identifying market cycles and timing opportunities.
+Notably, Bitcoin has shown diminishing losses in each cycle.

 Bitcoin drawdowns of 70-85% historically mark cycle bottoms and accumulation opportunities, while 0-20% drawdowns often signal cycle tops and distribution phases.